yysun/apprun-code/readme.md

 * Use _npm start_ to start the dev server
 * Use _npm run build_ to build the demo
-* Use _npm run apprun-code_ to build the web component
+* Use _npm run build:lib_ to build the web component